 The interstate route closures that have an actual or expected duration of one hour or more are entered into MoDOT's Transportation Management System for display on the Traveler Information Map on MoDOT's website.
 These closure events are tracked in the TMS system.
 This measure is updated quarterly.

-All of the closures on I-70 during the third quarter of calendar year 2012 were vehicle crashes.
+During the second quarter of 2012, eighteen of the nineteen traffic impact closures on I-70 were vehicle crashes.

-On I-44 the all but one of the traffic impact closures were vehicle crashes.
+All of the traffic impact closures on I-44 were due to vehicle crashes.